-Positions 1 – 3 represent where you have come from, or what has made you/shaped you on the various levels.
-Can be from environment, upbringing, schooling etc. A look at the past, but with more objectivity than is usually given when using tarot cards.
+Positions 1 & 3 represent where the reader comes from, or what has made them/shaped them on various levels.
+Can be from environment, upbringing, schooling, etc. A look at the past, but with more objectivity than is usually given when using tarot cards.

-Positions 4 – 5 represent “who you are now.”
-May or may not make pleasant reading but hey, this is what this is about right?
+Positions 4 & 5 represent who the reader is right now.
+It May or may not make pleasant reading, but hey, this is what this is about, right?

-Position 6 represents “who you could be.”
-Again it might or might not look good, but you can learn from that and change who you are now accordingly.
-(This is a bit like how Scrooge did things in “A Christmas Carol”)
+Position 6 represents who the reader could be.
+Again, it might or might not look good, but a person can learn from that and change who they are accordingly.
+(This is a bit like how Scrooge did things in ‘A Christmas Carol’.)

-Position 10 – 11 represent personal areas for development or weaknesses.
-Again might not make good reading but if you look at your strengths first you will be able to see a balance is there and you can choose to focus on one side or the other… your choice.
-This is where you could really see how your shadow side comes into play.
+Positions 10 & 11 represent personal areas for development or weaknesses.
+Again, might not make good reading, but if someone looks at their strengths first, they will be able to see a balance is there and can choose to focus on one side or the other.
+This is where a person could really see how their shadow side comes into play.

 The layouts below are for use with Mahjong divination.

-The Reversed Compass
+The Reversed Compass Layout

-The 3 Dragons
+The Three Dragons